fjwright/Run-REDUCE-0/docs/UserGuide.md

 Selecting this radio button causes Run-REDUCE to display two REDUCE panels side-by-side.
 The left-hand panel displays the selected REDUCE panel and is initially active.
-Clicking on a REDUCE panel makes it active for input via its input editor pane and menus.
+Clicking on a REDUCE panel makes it active for input via its input editor pane and the menus.
 The inactive REDUCE panel can continue to update its output display.
-Both panels are the same size initially, but you can change that by dragging the divider or clicking on one of the two triangular icons.
+Both panels are the same size initially, but you can change that by dragging the divider or clicking on one of the two triangular icons at the top.

 ### Tabbed Pane Display